ambiot/micropython/ports/ameba/README.md

 > This port is currently only for Realtek's RTL8722DM microcontroller!

-Realtek's RTL8722DM is a ARM Cortex-M33 based, dual-band WiFi and BLE 5.0 capable microntroller that is ideal for many IoT applications.
+Realtek's RTL8722DM is a ARM Cortex-M33 based, dual-band WiFi (2.4G Hz and 5G Hz) and BLE 5.0 capable microntroller that is ideal for many IoT applications.

 This MicroPython port is for Ameba RTL8722DM platform, details of the platform can be found here  https://www.amebaiot.com/en/amebad/